FEATURED PREVIOUS TALKS

 Professor of Mechanical Engineering and Chair of the Department of Mechanical Engineering

 Dr. Divo currently serves as Professor and Chair of the Department of Mechanical Engineering at Embry-Riddle Aeronautical University (ERAU).
-He completed undergraduate Degrees in Mechanical Engineering and Information Engineering from the Central Technological University (UNITEC) of Venezuela in 1992 as the top of his class honored as the Valedictorian.
-He completed multiple graduate Certificates and Degrees in Statistical Control from ITESM as well as an M.S. and Ph.D. in Mechanical Engineering from the University of Central Florida (UCF) in 1998, achieving a perfect academic grade-point average (4.0/4.0) throughout his graduate studies.
+Mechanical Engineer and Information Engineer from the Central Technological University (UNITEC) of Venezuela and multiple graduate Certificates and Degrees in Statistical Control from ITESM as well as an M.S. and Ph.D. in Mechanical Engineering from the University of Central Florida (UCF).
 Dr. Divo is actively involved in Biomedical Engineering Research including Cardiovascular Hemodynamics, Lung Dynamics, Hip Mechanics, Muscle and Tissue Mechanics, Radiotherapy, and others.
-His fundamental research concentrates on the development of Mesh-Reduction techniques such as Meshless Methods and the Boundary Element Method aiming at generating automated numerical solutions of field problems in the areas of Fluid Dynamics, Heat and Mass Transfer, Porosity, and Elasticity, as well as the multi-physics interaction of these phenomena in a number of ensuing applications in the Biomedical field.
-He has co-authored over 250 articles including over 80 peer-reviewed Journal papers and two technical books.
-He was awarded a Patent by the USPTO for a Dilator Device for Percutaneous Tracheostomy.
-His research has helped him attract over $4.0 million in funding from State agencies, Federal agencies, and private industry.
-He has taught over 30 undergraduate and 8 graduate courses and has supervised 17 M.S.
-Theses and 10 Ph.D.
-Dissertations as well as over 30 Senior Design Projects and Honors in the Major Theses.
-He has received multiple awards such as the 2001 Pi Tau Sigma UCF Professor of the Year, the 2007 UCF CECS Teacher of the Year, the 2009 E-Week Central Florida Engineer of the Year, the 2009 UCF CECS Distinguished Researcher Award, the 2008 Teaching Award and the 2009 Research Award by the State of Florida University System, the 2014-2015 ERAU College of Engineering Research Award, and in 2014 he received the National Education Award from the Hispanic Engineer National Achievement Awards Corporation (HENAAC) at the Great Minds in STEM (GMiS) conference.
-He is a Fellow of the Wessex Institute of Great Britain and a Member of the Editorial Board of the Journal of Engineering Analysis.
+His fundamental research concentrates on the development of Mesh-Reduction techniques aiming at generating automated numerical solutions of field problems in the areas of Fluid Dynamics, Heat and Mass Transfer, Porosity, and Elasticity, as well as the multi-physics interaction of these phenomena in a number of ensuing applications in the Biomedical field.
+Thanks to his experience in the field and being co-authored over 250 articles, have granted him multiple awards as a Distinguished Researcher.